-- 1 Click Tools > Color management > Default settings. - 2 Choose a preset from the Presets list box. - Click the Delete button m.
+- Click Tools ▶ Color management ▶ Default settings. - Choose a preset from the Presets list box.

 Working with color management policies

 Color management policies determine how colors are managed in documents that you open and work with in an application.
 In Corel PHOTO-PAINT, you can set one color-management policy for opening documents and another for importing and pasting files and objects in the active document.